Blessing336/Blessing336/README.md

 * I have helped drove 8% boost in company revenue within six months by analysing real estate opportunities which gave investors edges over their competitors.
-That work alone supported investments worth ₦32 million.
+That work alone supported investments worth **₦32 million**.

 * My monthly reports turned insights into clear decisions for stakeholders, and I even designed a data validation tool in Excel that doubled accuracy, leaving the database error-free.
 Somewhere along the way, I found myself promoted to Team Leader, guiding strategy and bringing in new clients.